 The project will fund the activities of the micro-project through a milestone based system where the micro-project activities will be classified into sequential clusters .
-Each milestone will be paid after the milestone monitoring team certifies that the agreed activities have been undertaken and forward the same to PCT for payment with the necessary supporting documents .
+Each milestone will be paid after the independent oversight agent certifies that the agreed activities have been undertaken and forward the same to PCT for payment with the necessary supporting documents .